replikativ/replikativ/README.md

 - Refactor core replication to break apart from repository CRDT [DONE]
 - Automatically track atomic cross-CRDT references inside commit values.
 [DONE]
 - Rename all messaging: remove ambiguous "meta" terminology, suggestions:
-  - ack ?
   - conflict-free rdt -> convergent rdt (because the repo models internal conflicts, this could be confusing)
   - :topic -> :type
   - :meta-sub -> :sub/identities (allow other subscription topics)
+  - :meta-sub -> :subscriptions
   - :meta-pub -> :pub/downstream (allow other publication topics)
   - :connect -> :connect/peer
-  - :fetch -> :fetch/values, :fetch/binary
+  - :fetch -> :fetch/edn, :fetch/binary
   - :metas (sub) -> :identities
   - :metas (pub) -> :downstream
   - :causal-order (of repo) -> :commit-graph (because that is what it is for this datatype, it corresponds to the causal-history for the crdt, but this is confusing and not specific enough)
   - :op (in publication) -> :downstream (because the operation is actually always a downstream operation)
-  - :transactions -> :prepared (transaction is confusing and might be misunderstood as already applied, while :prepared makes clear that the operation is not yet applied.)
+  - stage :transactions -> :prepared (transaction is confusing and might be misunderstood as already applied, while :prepared makes clear that the operation is not yet applied.)
+[WIP]
-- Reactivate cljs port
+- Reactivate cljs (port full.async macros)
 - Handle tag-table for messaging of records (transit?).
 Make CRDT references records.